Breast Reduction Surgery

-It will depend upon what sort of work you do and the kind of exercise you take part in.
-As a general rule, I tell my patients who have sedentary or desk based jobs that they can usually return to work at 2 weeks post surgery, although I know many go back before then.
-If your work is more physical then you may require longer as It’s not a good idea to stress yourself physically when recovering from surgery.
-With regards exercise, most can resume aerobic exercise such a cycling, jogging, running by 6 weeks but longer if planning to go back to resistance type exercise, such as lifting weights.
-Everyone recovers at different rates so there will be flexibility around all of these timelines.
+Returning to work will depend upon the type of work you do.
+As a general rule, most patients who have a sedentary or desk-based job can return to work by 2 weeks following surgery.
+If your work is more physical, then you may require longer as it’s not a good idea to stress yourself physically when you are recovering from surgery.
+With regards to exercise, most can resume aerobic exercise such as cycling, jogging or swimming by 6 weeks, but longer if planning to go back to resistance type exercise, such as lifting weights.
+Everyone recovers at different rates, so there will be flexibility around all of these timelines.

 Some examples of Breast Reduction Procedures.

 Please see below some of my patients who have had Breast Reduction at my Harley Street Clinic in London.